 A dictionary might define physics as "the science that deals with matter and energy," but in fact it is not practical to set any limits upon physics "by definition."
 Physicists study everything from galaxies to subatomic particles, from window glass to living things, in an attempt to understand the basic principles of nature and their effects on the world in which we live.
 Students studying physics at Oberlin find a lively, diverse program with faculty interested in both undergraduate teaching and physics research, with a rich selection of physics and astronomy courses, and with ample opportunities for both formal and informal physics education, including active student research involvement.

 Our program is large enough to offer a first-rate education, yet small enough to encourage close student-faculty interaction.
-The course offerings cover the fundamental areas of physics as well as electronics and astrophysics.
+The course offerings cover the fundamental areas of physics as well as other topics ranging from electronics to astrophysics.
 Guest speakers visit campus about once a month to give lectures and to talk informally with students.
 Frequent lunch gatherings generate lively discussion between students and faculty concerning recent happenings in physics.

-Our faculty members engage in research in a variety of areas including radio astronomy, nuclear physics, materials physics, and theoretical physics.
-During summers and the academic year, many students assist faculty with their lab work.
-Students recently accompanied a faculty member to Puerto Rico for radio astronomy observations, and to Japan and the Netherlands for nuclear physics experiments.
+Our faculty members engage in research in a variety of areas including radio astronomy, optics, materials physics, and theoretical physics.
+During summers and the academic year, many students assist faculty with their experiments.
+Students recently accompanied faculty members to Puerto Rico for radio astronomy observations and to Maryland for neutron scattering measurements.

-The physics and astronomy department occupies the Wright Laboratory of Physics, which houses offices, classrooms, teaching and research laboratories, and a machine shop and an electronics shop.
+The physics and astronomy department is primarily located in the Wright Laboratory of Physics, which houses offices, classrooms, teaching and research laboratories, and a machine shop and an electronics shop.
 The ground floor of Wright houses an impressive laboratory facility with updated electrical, air, and chilled water services.
 The upper two floors were renovated in 2001 and 2002.
-Departmental apparatus includes three high-vacuum stations, an infrared spectrometer, a liquid helium cryostat, a reflecting telescope with a state-of-the-art CCD camera, numerous 60-MHz oscilloscopes, an electrically shielded room, and three computer labs.
-The campus computer network, which offers instant Internet access, runs to every room in the building.
-An X-ray diffractometer is shared with the chemistry department, and the department has access to a scanning electron microscope operated by the biology department.
+Departmental apparatus includes a femtosecond frequency comb, two high-vacuum chambers for thin film deposition, two high precision infrared spectrometers, several closed-cycle helium cryostats, a vibrating sample magnetometer, a reflecting telescope with a state-of-the-art CCD camera, an electrically shielded room, and several computer labs.
+A multipurpose X-ray diffractometer is shared with the chemistry department.